S3ooodi90/ReferenceImplementation/RM/3_0_0/docs/source/data_analysis.rst

 As stated earlier, the growth in size of the data is only one issue with the direct markup approach.
 An additional concern is the specific file format used for distribution.
 In the direct markup approach there may be differences in `semantics <http://goo.gl/oSTC1g>`_ or in the ability to even markup the data at all, using various syntaxes.
 In S3Model this is solved, as a result of the well known and proven approaches for transforming XML to and from other syntaxes.
 Because we are only transforming the data and not the metadata, it cannot be corrupted, misrepresented or misinterpreted.

-We have provided open source examples of this transformation process, specifically to and from JSON without any loss of semantics or the ability to validate the data against the schema (CCD).
+We have provided open source examples of this transformation process, specifically to and from JSON without any loss of semantics or the ability to validate the data against the schema (DM).
 See the `MXIC project <https://github.com/S3Model/mxic>`_ for further details.

 One last comment on the issues with the *direct markup approach* is that is not robust enough for mission-critical data management; certainly not for your clinical healthcare data.
 This issue is widely recognized and is being addressed by `W3C <http://www.w3.org/2012/12/rdf-val/report>`_.
 However, we know from previous experience that the W3C process is a slow one.